NishkarshRaj/100DaysofMLCode/3_Regression/Multi_Linear_Regression/README.md

 * **Linear Regression:** Dependent variable related with independent variable in first order only.
 * **Multi:** More than one independent variable

+## Assumptions of Linear Regression

+1. Linearity
+2. Independence of errors
+3. Homoscedasticity
+4. Multivariate normality
+5. Lack of multi collinearity